I

 is not for me to say how you should dispense the “good governance” you carry,

-but I wish to make it known that I would feel immense relief if you ceased
+but I wish to make it known that I would feel immense relief if you stopped

-The situation today reminds of as a story told of some powerful man who
+situation today reminds of a story told of some powerful man who forced a

 The